Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 #pagebreak()

-To test the reliability of the dataset we want to test some hyptotheses regarding the variables.
+To test the reliability of the dataset we want to test some hypotheses regarding the variables.
 If we analyse the values of the variable `time_in_hospital`, `num_procedures` and `num_medications` we should see some correlation between them.
 The more procedures and medications a patient has, the longer they should stay in the hospital.

 We check for this by exploring the numerical correlations in the dataset.
 The following correlation matrix shows the correlations between the values in the dataset (id values excluded).